sigasi/sigasi_insights/content/manual/libraries.md

 on your file system using the Project Explorer or the file explorer of your OS and drag the folder with VHDL files to the Common Libraries folder.

-## How is Common Libraries different from another folder ?
+## How is Common Libraries different from another folder?

 * `Common Libraries` is a *virtual* folder.
 This means that it is not a real folder in the project directory and it can only contain references to folders